36th Infantry Regiment (United States): World War II

+Modern

 The 1st Battalion, 36th Infantry Regiment (Spartans), was reactivated at Ray Barracks, Germany, in 1996, having been reflagged from 3-5 CAV, which was stationed at nearby Kirchgöns.
 The battalion was assigned to the 1st Brigade, 1st Armored Division (Ready First Combat Team).
-The battalion participated in an 11 month rotation in Bosnia Implementation Force (IFOR), followed by a sixth month Stabilisation Force (SFOR) rotation ending in another six month rotation as part of the Kosovo Force (KFOR) in 2000.
+The battalion participated in an 11-month rotation in Bosnia Implementation Force (IFOR), followed by a sixth month Stabilisation Force (SFOR) rotation ending in another six-month rotation as part of the Kosovo Force (KFOR) in 2000.
 The battalion was stationed at Camp Monteith.
 In May 2003, the Spartans deployed to central Baghdad, Iraq, for a fifteen-month mission in support of the Iraq War's Operation Iraqi Freedom.
 The battalion deployed to Iraq for a second time in 2006, where it provided security and stability to the city of Hit.
 The unit redeployed to Germany in February 2007.

 The 1st Battalion of the 36th Infantry Regiment was reactivated on 16 September 2008 and assigned to the 1st Brigade Combat Team (currently 1st Armored Brigade Combat Team), 1st Armored Division.
 The motto is "Deeds Not Words!"